Who Is Johnny Depp?

 In October 2017, Depp filed a $25 million lawsuit against his former business managers, claiming they mismanaged $650 million of his earnings from the previous two decades.
 The following April, Depp was on the other end of a lawsuit, with two former personal security guards suing him for unpaid wages and their exposure to dangerous work conditions.

 Fans had more reason to worry about his well-being in June, as photos taken of Depp in Russia while on tour with his latest band, Hollywood Vampires, revealed the actor/musician looking surprisingly gaunt.
+Later that month, it was reported that Jack, his 16-year-old son with Paradis, was dealing with "serious health problems."

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!